commonsguy/cwac-provider/docs/EXTENDING.markdown

 - the value of the `path` attribute, which can be `null`

+- a boolean indicating if this content should be treated as read-only (`true`) or read-write (`false`)

 - a `HashMap` of all attributes, in case you wish to have some custom ones

 Either return your own `StreamStrategy` instance based off of this information or chain to the superclass' implementation, so `StreamProvider` can handle the stock tags.

+If your provider is intrinsically read-only (i.e., it is impossible to modify the content), you can ignore the `readOnly` flag.
+If, however, your content could be modified, and you support modification, please honor the `readOnly` flag and block modifications/deletions when that is set to `true`.

 ## Supporting Other Stream Strategies